Tim's Listening Party is coming to an end

 — Utah Saints (@UtahSaints) September 1, 2023

-In other news, Burgess recently joined Johnny Marr on stage at his Halifax show to cover ‘Getting Away With It’ together.
+In other news, Burgess recently joined Johnny Marr on stage at his Halifax show to cover ‘Getting Away With It’ by Electronic together.

 “We’re going to play a disco song from Manchester, from the Haçienda,” Marr told the crowd.